 About the Sex Abuse Treatment Center (SATC)

-Our mission is to support the emotional healing process of those who experience sexual assault in Hawai'i, increase community awareness about their needs, and reduce the incidence of all forms of sexual violence.
+Our mission is to support the emotional healing of those who experience sexual assault in Hawaiʻi, increase community awareness of their needs, and reduce the incidence of all forms of sexual violence.

 SATC’s leadership ensures the integrity of sexual assault treatment and prevention services statewide.
-Through research and education we aim to reduce sexual violence and improve clinical practices.
+Through research and education, we work to reduce sexual violence and strengthen clinical practices.
 We also collaborate with community organizations and agencies to improve responses to sexual violence.
-By promoting and engaging in public policy we seek to change the public's perceptions of sexual violence, overcome barriers to treatment and prevention, and ensure that the criminal justice system is responsive to the needs of survivors.
+By promoting and engaging in public policy, we aim to shift public perceptions of sexual violence, remove barriers to treatment and prevention, and ensure that the criminal justice system is responsive to the needs of survivors.

-The Sex Abuse Treatment Center was established in 1976 in response to the community's concern over the absence of medical, psychological, and legal support services for victims.
-At the time there was no facility in Hawai'i for victims of sexual assault to receive comprehensive and confidential care.
+The Sex Abuse Treatment Center (SATC) was established in 1976 in response to the community’s concern over the lack of medical, psychological, and legal support services for victims of sexual assault.
+At that time, no facility in Hawaiʻi provided comprehensive and confidential care for sexual assault survivors.

-With State government funds SATC implemented 24-hour crisis and legal support services for victims and their families, and developed the protocol for the medical examination and legal evidence collection for sexual assault crimes.
-In addition, counseling services were provided to victims and their families following the initial crisis.
-Medical personnel, police, and prosecutors were also trained on victim sensitivity.
-With this support, victims became increasingly willing to report sexual assault to the police, testify in court, and were better able to recover from trauma.
+With State government funding, SATC implemented 24‑hour crisis support through its 24-hour hotline and developed the protocol for medical examinations and legal evidence collection in sexual assault cases.
+Counseling services were also provided to victims and their families following the initial crisis.
+Recognizing for many survivors, engagement in the criminal justice system was a crucial part of recovery, SATC focused on training medical personnel, police, and prosecutors to increase the victim's willingness to report sexual assault to law enforcement, testify in court, and begin recovering from trauma.

-In the 1980's SATC implemented prevention education and awareness programs for children and adolescents.
+In the 1980s, SATC expanded its services to include prevention education and awareness programs for children and adolescents.
 Training and consultation services for professionals were also enhanced.
-During this time major milestones were accomplished for sexual assault survivors through collaborative policy efforts with community agencies and law enforcement.
-Laws were enacted to protect victim counseling information; to provide mandatory HIV testing of sex offenders, and to establish sex offender registration.
-Statutes and policies were also strengthened to enhance penalties for sex offenders.
+During this period, major milestones were achieved for sexual assault survivors through collaborative policy efforts with community agencies and law enforcement.
+Laws were enacted to protect victim counseling information, require mandatory HIV testing of sex offenders, and establish sex offender registration.
+Statutes and policies were strengthened to increase penalties for sex offenders.

-SATC took on a statewide profile in the 1990's through contract administration for statewide sexual assault services.
-SATC provides the programmatic and fiscal oversight of sexual assault services, as well as technical assistance and consultation, to the sexual assault centers on Kaua'i, Maui and the island of Hawai'i.
+SATC took on a statewide role in the 1990s through contract administration for statewide sexual assault services.
+SATC provides programmatic and fiscal oversight, as well as technical assistance and consultation, to the sexual assault centers on Kauaʻi, Maui, and Hawaiʻi Island.

 The Sex Abuse Treatment Center Established

-Legislature allocates $200K and The Sex Abuse Treatment Center (SATC) at Kapi'olani becomes Hawai'i's first sexual assault center with a 24/7 hotline, counseling and legal advocacy services.
-Protocol developed for medical-forensic exams; medical providers, police and prosecutors trained.
+The Sex Abuse Treatment Center (SATC) at Kapiʻolani Medical Center becomes Hawaiʻi's first sexual assault center with a 24/7 hotline, counseling and legal advocacy services.

 Creating Awareness